--Information about the organization's services, such as: -Access to CUHCC services, emergency care walk-in clinic sessions, access to behavioral health, medical and dental care, eligibility for Sliding Fee Scale program, grant activities/group meetings. -Collection of documentation of informed consent to services, and rights and responsibilities of the patient and the organization. -Information about the organization's consumer feedback, complaint and grievance procedures, and assisting them to access these processes as needed. -Privacy of health information, managing the release of protected health information as requested. -Access to services offered by the patient's Health Plan if applicable (e.g. transportation, incentives). -Access to government benefits: *Assist filling out applications for Family Planning Waiver Program *Assist filling out applications for MNSure *Follow-up on applications Program/Unit Description
+Duties/Responsibilities Essential tasks: The intent is that on any given day staff will be engaged in some or most of these tasks, but that the task mix may vary from day to day dependent on patient flow: these functions represent 100% of the effort of any given FTE.
+1. 20% Check-in patients, collect copays.
+2. 20% Validate coverage, and collect data for registration, household assessments, eligibility determination and accurate administration of patient accounts.
+3. 15% Schedule appointments.
+4. 15% Answers switchboard, phone lines and redirect calls as needed 5.
+30% Communicate to patients, in their own language whenever possible or through interpreter, about essential elements in their care: A. Information about the organization's services, such as: access to CUHCC services, emergency care walk-in clinic sessions, access to behavioral health, medical and dental care, eligibility for Sliding Fee Scale program, grant activities/group meetings.
+B. Collection of documentation of informed consent to services, and rights and responsibilities of the patient and the organization.
+C. Information about the organization's consumer feedback, complaint and grievance procedures, and assisting them to access these processes as needed.
+D. Privacy of health information, managing the release of protected health information as requested.
+E. Access to services offered by the patient's Health Plan if applicable (e.g. transportation, incentives).
+F. Access to government benefits: a.
+Assist filling out applications for Family Planning Waiver Program b.
+Assist filling out applications for MNSure c.
+Follow-up on applications

-These employees: -Initiate the patient care episode and the revenue cycle for the visit. -Communicate a wide range of information to the patient about the Organization's procedures, patient rights and access to care.
+These employees: 1.
+Initiate the patient care episode and the revenue cycle for the visit.
+2. Communicate a wide range of information to the patient about the Organization's procedures, patient rights and access to care.

-Minimum Essential/Required Qualifications: 1.
-High school diploma or equivalent.
-2. Business training, office skills training, university level education, clerical experience involving contact with the public, in combination, totaling four (4) years.
-3. Experience in a multicultural medical or social services setting 4.
-Must be able to communicate effectively, verbally, in clear understandable English AND either Spanish, Somali, Hmong, Lao, Vietnamese or Cambodian.
+Required Qualifications: 1.
+Business college, office skills training, university level education, clerical experience involving contact with the public, in combination, totaling four (4) years.
+2. Experience in a multicultural medical or social services setting.
+3. Must be able to communicate effectively, verbally, in clear understandable English AND either Spanish, Somali, Hmong, Lao, Vietnamese or Cambodian.
 (We will test for speaking skills in English and other language.)
-5. Customer services/patient relations skills and experience.
-6. Critical thinking skills and detail oriented.
+4. Demonstrated customer services/patient relations skills and experience.
+5. Demonstrated critical thinking skills and detail oriented.

 Preferred Qualifications: 1.
 Previous experience working with community health intake projects involving data collection and patient relations.
-2. Strong skills and experience in Insurance verification; data collection and data capture in electronic medical record (EMR).
-3. Somali fluency
+2. Strong skills and experience in Insurance verificationÍ¾ data collection and data capture in electronic medical record (EMR).

 About University of Minnesota, Twin Cities